Acocks Green: History

 Trams arrived in Acocks Green in 1916, first terminating at Broad Road before reaching The Green in 1922.
 The centre of Acocks Green was remodelled in 1932, and a large island incorporating the tram terminus was created.
 After the tram service ended, the island was grassed over.

 Acocks Green was the location for a custom-built factory which made parts for the Bristol Hercules radial engines.
 Construction of the factory commenced in late 1936 on the site of Westwood's market gardening business near the canal.
 The factory was the Rover shadow factory and it was operational by July 1937.
 The factory was visited by King George VI in March 1938.
 Towards the end of World War II, the factory began to produce Meteor tank engines and the Meteorite engine, and thus became a target for German bombers.

-There are a number of statutorily listed buildings; cottages at 89–93 Arden Road (Grade II), the Baptist Church on Yardley Road (Grade II), the Baptist church hall on Alexander Road (Grade II).
-As well as this, there are locally listed buildings; the fire station (Grade B) and caretaker's house (Grade A) on Alexander Road, police station on Yardley Road (Grade B), a house on the corner of Elmdon Road, and the library on Shirley Road (Grade A).
-In Fox Hollies Park, there is a Bronze Age burnt mound with Scheduled Ancient Monument status.